Home Compare HLE.DE vs TXRH

 HELLA GmbH & Co.
 KGaA vs Texas Roadhouse: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Texas Roadhouse carrying a narrow edge on valuation.
-HELLA KGaA still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
+Texas Roadhouse holds the cleaner structural position, with the lead spread across valuation and stability.
+HELLA KGaA still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity